MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Summer/README.md

 ## Assumptions

 1. Pi is `3.1415`.
-2. If invalid values are passed to a function, then `-1.0` (zero) will be returned.
+2. If invalid values are passed to a function, then `-1.0` (Minus one) will be returned.

 ## Functions